 Guests of the Calpine Lookout will adventure sans electricity and running water, though a propane stove, heater, and trio of lights are at your disposal.
 You’ll also find some pots and pans burnished with the patina of history.
 Forget four-star restaurants — few are the souls lucky enough to dine in such a place of elegance.

 Bring your own bedding and TP, and prepare to rest your head in a building handcrafted by men who knew the value of a hard day’s night under the stars.
+Note that this tower is currently closed amid the COVID-19 pandemic.

 If sleeping at 10,000 feet elevation isn’t quite enough for you, the extra 55 feet of stairs in this lookout tower might just get you to where you wanna be.
 The Jersey Jim Lookout Tower can be found in the San Juan National Forest of southwest Colorado in the vicinity of the Four Corners.